Yusuf and Zulaikha: Jami

+In South Asia

-Shah Muhammad Sagir
+Shah Muhammad Saghir

-As Islam continued to spread, authors across the Asian continent resonated with the story of Yusuf and Zulaikha.
-Jami’s adaptation of the famous tale served as the model for many South Asian writers.
-Bengali author Shah Muhammad Sagir also published his own reinterpretation.
+As Islam continued to spread, authors across Asia resonated with the story of Yusuf and Zulaikha.
+Jami's adaptation of the famous tale served as the model for many writers.
+Bengali author Shah Muhammad Saghir also published his own reinterpretation.
 Though little information is available about his life and the sources from which he drew, it is assumed to have been written between 1389 and 1409.
 Through this work, he set the precedent for romance in Bengali literature.
-One of the unique attributes of Sagir’s version is the change of setting, as his poem takes place in Bangladesh.
+One of the unique attributes of Sagir's version is the change of setting, as his poem takes place in Bengal.
 A prime example of syncretism, it blends elements of Hindu culture with the classic Islamic tale, which in turn encourages readers to coexist with other faiths.
-It is also testament to Islamic influence on the South Asian subcontinent.
-It is known for its detailed descriptions of Yusuf and Zulaikha’s physical beauty, and begins with the two protagonists’ childhoods, which then unravels into a tale full of passion and pursuit.
+It is also testament to Islamic influence on the Indian subcontinent.
+It is known for its detailed descriptions of Yusuf and Zulaikha's physical beauty, and begins with the two protagonists' childhoods, which then unravels into a tale full of passion and pursuit.
 Sagir's Yusuf-Zulekha also keeps in touch with the Islamic values found in the original story and echoes the Sufi belief that to love on earth is to love Allah.
 Although Sagir intended his poem not to be read as a translation of the Quranic version nor as sourced from the Persians before him, he did borrow Persian linguistic traditions in order to write it.
-Following the introduction of Sagir’s poem, other Bengali writers throughout the centuries took inspiration and created their own versions of Yusuf and Zulaikha, including Abdul Hakim and Shah Garibullah.
+Following the introduction of Sagir's poem, other Bengali writers throughout the centuries took inspiration and created their own versions of Yusuf and Zulaikha, including Abdul Hakim and Shah Garibullah.
 Hakim took his inspiration directly from Jami, while Garibullah chose to write something more unique.